BSP Funding Opportunities

 Harriet Tubman Undergraduate Advocacy Awards

-Every spring BSP awards stipends of $1500 to undergraduates who have served the UCSD community as student leaders.
-If you would like to nominate a student for an award, please send an email to bsp@ucsd.edu by April 30, 2024.
+Every spring BSP awards stipends to undergraduates who have served the UCSD community as student leaders.
+If you would like to nominate a student for an award, please send an email to bsp@ucsd.edu by April 30, 2025.
 Please refer to the “Harriet Tubman Undergraduate Advocacy Award” in the subject line.
 Staff and faculty may nominate undergraduate students in any year of study and should include a short letter explaining how the student has been a community and/or research advocate among their peers in promoting goals related to BSP’s mission.